gregwhitaker/catnap/catnap-examples/README.md

 catnap-examples
 ===

-Catnap supports a variety of web frameworks.
-The following links below are example applications showing how to configure Catnap.
+Here are examples for configuring Catnap with a variety of web frameworks.

 * [Jersey](catnap-examples-jersey)
 * [RESTEasy](catnap-examples-resteasy)